NightwindDev/MusicPlayerColor/README.md

 # MusicPlayerColor
 ### Compatible with iOS 16.0+.
-Colorize the music player on the lockscreen on iOS 16!
+Colorize the music player on iOS 16!

 #### License
 This project is licensed under [MIT](LICENSE).